 Dr. Berry-James received the 2016 Public Service Award from the Conference of Minority Public Administrators as well as the NCSU Chancellor's Creating Community for Outstanding Faculty (2013) and The Sylvester Murray Distinguished Mentor Award (2011).
 She earned a BS in Business Administration from Rider University, a MPA from Kean University and a PhD in Public Administration from Rutgers University (Newark).

-White, H. & Berry-James, R. M. Talent Development and Management.
+Berry-James, R. M., H. White, and Ewoh, A. Talent Development and Management.
 New York, NY:Routledge/Taylor & Francis.

 Berry-James, R. M. (Principal Investigator).
-Secured seed grant from North Carolina State University Center for Genetic Engineering & Society to conduct a pilot study to explore risk perceptions and cultural attitudes toward genetic engineering among underrepresented faith-based communities in North Carolina.
+Seed grant from North Carolina State University Center for Genetic Engineering & Society to conduct a pilot study to explore risk perceptions and cultural attitudes toward genetic engineering among underrepresented faith-based communities in North Carolina.
 2014-15: $20,000

 Berry-James, R. M. (Principal Investigator).
-Secured institutional funding on a DELTA grant to create a virtual learning lab (DIVERSELab) to train and develop graduate students on primary and secondary issues of diversity and principles of leadership.
+Institutional funding on a DELTA grant to create a virtual learning lab (DIVERSELab) to train and develop graduate students on primary and secondary issues of diversity and principles of leadership.
 North Carolina State University, DELTA.
 AY 2012-13: $8,000.

 Berry-James, R. M. (Principal Investigator).
-Secured institutional funding on a mini-grant to support a Community Needs Assessment for a Certificate in Cultural Competence.
+Institutional funding on a mini-grant to support a Community Needs Assessment for a Certificate in Cultural Competence.
 Grant dollars used for graduate student support.
 North Carolina State University, Office for Institutional Equity & Diversity.
 January 2012 – June 2012: $3,000.